 Every year we buy an organic, grass fed lamb from our favorite local farm and every year I make this same classic dish with the shanks.
 Braised lamb shanks have become my favorite comfort food go-to dish, especially when the cold weather calls for a hearty dish.

-Many people might think that buying grass fed meats from local farms is too expensive.
-The truth is that it can be quite affordable.
+Many people might think that buying grass fed meats from local farms is too expensive, but the truth is that it can be quite affordable.
 One way to save money while supporting your local farmer is to become part of a CSA (Community Supported Agriculture) program.
-Think of it as a subscription service for awesome food, like veggies, meat, fish, bread, dairy, etc. I search for local farms near me on EatWild.
+Think of it as a subscription service for the freshest, in-season food for vegetables, meat, fish, bread, dairy, etc. I search for local farms near me on EatWild.

 Since it’s a super tough piece of meat, it does take some time slow cooking and oven braising for the shanks to really shine, but in about 2-3 hours, you’ll have some of the most tender and flavorful lamb ever.
 Plus, the sauce is amazing and you’ll want to pour it all over everything!

-Honestly, I cried the other night because it was -1F degrees outside…with snow all over the ground…and I couldn’t grill the chicken and pork that had been marinating in homemade jerk paste for the past 2 days without literally freezing to death (p.s. that might be a slight exaggeration)
+Honestly, I cried the other night because it was -1F degrees outside and there was snow all over the ground.
+I couldn’t grill the chicken and pork I had marinating in homemade jerk paste for the past 2 days without literally freezing to death. p.s. that might be a slight exaggeration)

 The next time it was cold and windy, didn’t even mess around with the grill.
 Instead, I made these shanks and served them with creamy polenta (made with a ton of grass-fed butter and Parmigiano-Reggiano cheese mixed in) and oven roasted kale.
 Added a glass of red wine and it was perfection on that chilly